matje/draft-obsolete-dlv/draft-ietf-dnsop-obsolete-dlv.md

 DS records.
 The root zone is signed since July 2010 and as of May 2019, 1389 out of 1531 TLDs have a secure delegation from the root; thus DLV has served its purpose and can now retire.

+# Terminology

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [@!RFC2119] and [@!RFC8174].

 # Discussion